 - What was it like to be a lady or gentleman visiting the wealthy pastoralist Mr Peter Waite and his wife Matilda, the owners of the grand Urrbrae House built in 1891?

-Students are able to find out through our unique interactive history program held at Urrbrae House which today is an accredited museum and part of the University of Adelaide’s University Engagement Branch at the Waite Campus.
+Students are able to find out through our unique interactive history program held at Urrbrae House which today is an accredited museum and part of the University of Adelaide’s Waite Campus.

-It is a great excursion option for a group of up to 30 students with costumed guides (who have police checks) taking students through a range of nineteenth century activities in the House.
+It is a great excursion option for a group of up to 30 students with costumed guides (who have DCSI screening) taking students through a range of nineteenth century activities in the House.

-Please note from 2015 there will be a charge of $77.00 including GST per class.
+Please note there is a charge of $77.00 including GST per class for the program.